 The Tb points given to this wine are the world’s most valid and most up-to-date evaluation of the quality of the wine.
-Tastingbook points are formed by the Tastingbook algorithm which takes into account the wine ratings of the world's 50 best-known professional wine critics, wine ratings by thousands of tastingbook’s professionals and users, the generally recognised vintage quality and reputation of the vineyard and winery.
+Tastingbook points are formed by the Tastingbook algorithm which takes into account the wine ratings of the world's best-known professional wine critics, wine ratings by thousands of tastingbook’s professionals and users, the generally recognised vintage quality and reputation of the vineyard and winery.
 Wine needs at least five professional ratings to get the Tb score.
 Tastingbook.com is the world's largest wine information service which is an unbiased, non-commercial and free for everyone.

-Right up there with 1947, 1961, and 2005, 2009 is a year of almost exaggeratedly (for Bordeaux) flamboyant, opulent wines with elevated ripeness and low acidity.
-The tannins are unusually ripe, while the wines are quite voluptuous in style.
-The Left Bank recorded more sunlight hours than legendary vintages such as 1947 and 1982, and grapes had higher sugar concentrations than 2003 and 2005.
-The key was significant diurnal temperature swings that allowed grapes to handle the hot daytime temperatures.
-An exceptional vintage across the board.
+Much like 1947, 1961 and 2005, 2009 is a year of almost overly (for Bordeaux) flamboyant and opulent wines with high maturity and low acidity.
+The tannins are exceptionally ripe, while the wines are quite voluptuous in style.
+The Left Bank recorded more hours of sunshine than legendary vintages such as 1947 and 1982, and the grapes had higher sugar concentrations than in 2003 and 2005.
+The key was significant diurnal temperature variations that allowed the grapes to withstand hot daytime temperatures.
+An exceptional vintage on all levels.